 After the war began, Menzies, the head of British intelligence, maintained contact with Admiral Wilhelm Canaris, his counterpart in the German intelligence agency Abwehr.
 A secret opponent of the Nazis, Canaris had failed to get the British to support the resistance in the first months of the war, and his hopes of gaining American support met a similarly disappointing end.
 In November 1941, leading anti-Nazis met with American newsman Louis Lochner in Berlin, asking him to carry news of their movement to Roosevelt.
 By the time Lochner got back to the United States in July 1942, the U.S. and Germany were at war and Lochner, wrote Fleming, was told “that the president had no interest in his information about a German resistance movement to Hitler.”

 Unable to secure outside support, what the resistance needed was a turn in the war’s tide, a clear indication that Hitler was leading Germany into ruin.
 This turn came in late 1942, when the German drive on the Russian city of Stalingrad was halted and the German Sixth Army surrounded.
 On January 24, 1943, the Russians split the surrounded army in two, shattering any hope that the Germans could somehow emerge victorious.
 For the resistance, Stalingrad, which resulted in over 400,000 German casualties, was exactly what they had been waiting for.
 The defeat, wrote Armstrong, “shattered [German] faith…in the integrity of the Supreme Commander and in the possibility of a final German victory.”
 The German people would be more receptive than ever to an overthrow of the Nazi regime.
-But in a display of impeccably bad timing, Roosevelt chose exactly this time to announce his unconditional surrender demand.
+But in a display of impeccably bad timing, Roosevelt chose exactly this moment to announce his unconditional surrender demand.
 Just as the German people were being pulled away from Hitler, Roosevelt was driving them back to him.

 A distraught Canaris remarked that Roosevelt’s announcement had “disarmed us of the last weapon with which we could have ended [the war].”
 Canaris believed that the German generals who would have joined in the resistance to Hitler would now refuse to weaken the nation’s unity when faced with an enemy that seemed bent on its destruction.
 In this Canaris’ was prescient, as the announcement, wrote Armstrong, “deterred many German officers from taking action against the Nazi government.”
 High-ranking general Alfred Jodl, while expressing sympathy with the resistance, declined to participate in it due to the unconditional surrender demand.
 He believed, wrote Armstrong, “that there was now clearly no political solution possible, that there was only one way out – a fight to the finish – that capitulation under the Casablanca Formula would be the end of the German nation.”